 The training and experience can help you launch your own business or become the perfect candidate for an employer looking for content strategists, SEO specialists, social media managers, or many other roles within digital marketing.
 As your training and experience expand, so do your options.

 Work around family commitments

 Some digital marketing roles are remote, flexible, or freelance.
 This lets you work around family commitments.
-Although, this can take some adjusting if you’ve never worked remotely before.
+Although, this can take some adjusting if you’ve never worked remotely.
 You’ll have to find the motivation to reach your daily targets.
 It can be the best way for some people to balance looking after family, dealing with unexpected distractions, and providing for the family in a career they enjoy.

 It also allows you to demonstrate to your children how working from home can be achieved.
 For some people, health conditions or disabilities mean working outside of the home is challenging.
 So showing them an alternative will prepare your children for when they consider their career options.